Gabi Nunes

-Gabriela "Gabi" Nunes da Silva (/pt-BR/; born 10 March 1997) is a Brazilian professional footballer who plays as a forward for Women's Super League club Aston Villa and the Brazil national team.
-She participated at the 2016 edition of the FIFA U-20 Women's World Cup.
+Gabriela "Gabi" Nunes da Silva (/pt-BR/; born 10 March 1997) is a Brazilian professional footballer who plays as a forward for Atlético Madrid in Liga F and the Brazil national team.
+She represented her country at the 2023 FIFA Women's World Cup and the 2024 Summer Olympics, receiving a silver medal at the latter.

 Club career

 Nunes began her career in football playing for the Centro Olímpico.
 In this club she played for the youth categories (U-15 and U-17) and the senior team.
 In 2015, she moved to the Osasco Audax to play the Paulista Women's Soccer Championship and became the tournament's top scorer scoring 12 goals.
 For the national championship at the end of 2015, Nunes returned to the Centro Olímpico and scored fourteen goals in twelve matches, crowning herself the tournament's top scorer.

 The following year Nunes transferred to Corinthians/Audax to play the national championship in 2016.
 The striker scored seven goals in ten games, but her team were eliminated in the quarterfinals.
 Nunes won the 2016 Brazil Cup, scoring a goal in the final against São José.
 Afterwards, she played for Madrid CFF and Levante UD.

 On 13 September 2024, Nunes signed for Aston Villa and made her debut in a 2–0 win against Crystal Palace in the Women's League Cup at Bescot Stadium.

+On 4 August 2026, the Orlando Pride announced they had signed Nunes through the end of the season.
+She made two appearances and a month later agreed to the mutual termination of her contract.
+She was then announced by Atlético Madrid.